zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-messages.md

 ### isTrue `String`

-Set the text of the isTrue radio button of the filter menu for boolean values.
+The text of the radio button for true values.
+Displayed when filtering Boolean fields.

 #### Example
     <kendo:grid-filterable-messages isTrue="isTrue">